Looking for the perfect gifts for senior citizens in assisted living this holiday season?

 Monthly Book Club Subscription: There are several different monthly subscription services out there.
 Many will take your likes and interests to select a perfect book for you each month.
 Brilliant Books provides personalization and flexibility in their book selection.
 They share that no two readers are the same and their service gets that.

 E-Reader: For those seniors who are more tech-savvy, Kindles, Nooks, and other E-readers out there make it easier to access a plethora of books right at your fingertips.
-E-readers are also a lot lighter than carrying around all the books your bookworm is reading.
+In addition, E-readers are also a lot lighter than carrying around all the books your bookworm is reading.

 For the Writer: